23 pub gardens for lunch in the sunshine

 RSC Rooftop Restaurant, Stratford-upon-Avon

 Are these the best views in the centre of Stratford?
 Enjoy a glass of wine on the terrace and there’s an impressive three course pre-theatre menu which works out good value for money.
-Why not continue your alfresco evening at the RSC’s new outdoor theatre (pack your rain mac in case – umbrellas not allowed!)

 No 44 Brasserie on the Waterside, The Arden Hotel, Stratford-upon-Avon